 How to Revoke Power of Attorney in Indiana

-A revocation of power of attorney is a legal document cancelling the authority formerly given to a third party to act on your behalf.
+A revocation of power of attorney is a legal document canceling the authority formerly given to a third party to act on your behalf.

 You can revoke a power of attorney you’ve previously created under Indiana law by completing a power of attorney revocation form.